MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

     - Get up and running quickly with Cloud Discovery by integrating with [Microsoft Defender for Endpoint](mde-integration.md).
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 and Windows 11 devices, on and off your network.

-    - For coverage on all devices connected to your network, it's important to deploy the [Cloud App Security log collector](discovery-docker.md) on your firewalls and other proxies to collect data from your endpoints and send it to Cloud App Security for analysis.
+    - For coverage on all devices connected to your network, it's important to deploy the [Defender for Cloud Apps log collector](discovery-docker.md) on your firewalls and other proxies to collect data from your endpoints and send it to Defender for Cloud Apps for analysis.

-    - Integrate Cloud App Security with your proxy.
-Cloud App Security natively integrates with some third-party proxies, including [Zscaler](zscaler-integration.md).
+    - Integrate Defender for Cloud Apps with your proxy.
+Defender for Cloud Apps natively integrates with some third-party proxies, including [Zscaler](zscaler-integration.md).

 Because policies are different across user groups, regions and business groups, you might want to create a dedicated Shadow IT report for each of these units.
 For more information, see [Docker on Windows on-premises](discovery-docker-windows.md#continuous-reports).

 Now that Cloud Discovery is running on your network, look at the continuous reports that are generated and look at the [Cloud Discovery dashboard](working-with-cloud-discovery-data.md) to get a full picture of what apps are being used in your organization.
 It's a good idea to look at them by category, because you will often find that non-sanctioned apps are being used for legitimate work-related purposes that were not addressed by a sanctioned app.

-1. **Identify the risk levels of your apps**: Use the Cloud App Security cloud app catalog to dive deeper into the risks that are involved with each discovered app.
-Cloud App Security's risk catalog includes over 16,000 apps that are assessed using over 80 risk factors.
+1. **Identify the risk levels of your apps**: Use the Defender for Cloud Apps catalog to dive deeper into the risks that are involved with each discovered app.
+The Defender for Cloud Apps risk catalog includes over 16,000 apps that are assessed using over 80 risk factors.
 The risk factors start from general information about the app (where are the app's headquarters, who is the publisher), and through security measures and controls (support for encryption at rest, provides an audit log of user activity).
 For more information, see [Working with risk score](risk-score.md),

-    - In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), under **Discover**, click **Discovered apps**.
+    - In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), under **Discover**, click **Discovered apps**.
 Filter the list of apps discovered in your organization by the risk factors you are concerned about.
 For example, you can use the Advanced filters to find all apps with a risk score lower than 8.

     - You can drill down into the app to understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's security risk factors.